jammiemountz/Deployment-Presentation/README.md

 Save the file by pressing control+O and hitting the enter key.
 Then give the file executable permissions.

 `chmod +x post-receive`

+Push up using your credentials you used to log into the server